bhats478/CreativeComputing-S16.github.io/syllabus.md

 ## Resources

-Links to resources will be posted to the class website, which can be found at http://alisonag.com/creativecomputing/
+Links to resources will be posted to the class website.

 ## Materials and Supplies

 Students are required to bring their laptop to each class.

-## Attendance

-Per New School policy, 3 or more absences or excessive tardiness will result in a failing grade.
-If you need to miss class, please email me in advance.

 ## Grading Standards

 Within the context of this class, programming will be treated as both an extension of design (in a visual sense), and as a form of design in its own right.
 You should approach each project with intentionality and purpose.

 Grades reflect the degree of accomplishment in some or all of the following elements:

 1. concept
 2. execution
 3. preparation for class
 4. individual progress
 5. class participation
 6. technical facility
 7. attendance